dart-lang/build/docs/writing_an_aggregate_builder.md

    later.
 Serialize this to json or similar and write it as an intermediate file.
 This should always be `build_to: cache`.
 2. A `Builder` with `buildExtensiosn` of `{r'$lib$': ['final_output_name']}`.
-   Use the glob APIs to read and desrialize the outputs from the previous step, then generate the final content.
+   Use the glob APIs to read and deserialize the outputs from the previous step, then generate the final content.

 This strategy has the benefit of improved invalidation - only the files that